alenton/PYSQL/README.md

     ╘══╧══╛

 ## Adding a column
-Similarly, `--add-row` argument. `--add-column` argument is just same.
+Similar to`--add-row` argument,`--add-column` argument is same.
+_No context_

 ## Removing a row
 Unlike `--add-row` or `--add-column`.
-The `--remove-row` cannot take any parameters like 1,2 or 3.
+The `--remove-row` cannot take any parameters.
+It is a Boolean argument.
 The row that needs to be removed will specified by `-r` argument.
- For ranged removing, You still can use `-r` with `-` as mentioned earlier.
+ For ranged removing, You still can use `-r` with `'-'` as mentioned earlier.
+In action:

     python3 PYSQL.py -f SAMPLE.txt --table
     ╒═══╕